Developmental Plasticity-inspired Adaptive Pruning for Deep Spiking and Artificial Neural Networks: Developmental Plasticity-inspired Adaptive Pruning Algorithm

-DPAP adaptively prunes irrelevant synapses and neurons during the ongoing learning process without any pre-training.
-The approach is schematically depicted in Fig \ref{method fig}, and works as follows.
+DPAP adaptively prunes irrelevant synapses and neurons during the ongoing learning process without pre-training and re-training.
 According to the “use it or lose it” principle, the DPAP takes inspiration from multiscale brain pruning mechanisms, including local synaptic plasticity, activity-dependent neural spiking trace, and dendritic spine dynamic plasticity: